The-Migus-Group/authentication-panel/oidc-authentication.md

 2. The RS returns a 401 with a `WWW-Authenticate` HTTP header containing parameters that inform the Client that a DPoP-bound Access Token is required.
 3. The Client presents its Client ID to the IdP and requests an Authorization Code.
-4. The Client presents the Authorization Code and a DPoP proof, to the Token Endpoint.
+4. The Client presents the Authorization Code and a DPoP proof to the Token Endpoint.
-5. The Token Endpoint returns a DPoP-bound Access Token and OIDC ID Token, to the Client.
+5. The Token Endpoint returns a DPoP-bound Access Token and OIDC ID Token to the Client.
-6. The Client presents the DPoP-bound Access Token and DPoP proof, to the RS.
+6. The Client presents the DPoP-bound Access Token and DPoP proof to the RS.
-7. The RS gets the public key from the IdP and uses it to validate the DPoP proof and Access Token.
+7. The RS retrieves the public key from the IdP and uses it to validate the DPoP proof and Access Token.
 8. The RS returns the requested resource if authentication successful.

 # Client Identifiers